 Everything needed or used to design, make, test or prepare the Medical Hardware or other Contributions to be made or distributed whether hardware designs, software, schematics or anything else is licensed under the CERN 2.0 Permissive licence (CERN-OHL-P).That includes both firmware and any software that normally comes with the hardware or other item as well as software used to test it.
 We recommend placing a TXT file in the root of the repository, by the repository owner, with this license in it.

-Software that is not necessary for the functioning of the hardware but may be loaded onto it, or be used by another device to communicate with it is licensed under the permissive Blue Oak License 1.0.0 unless another open source license is used.
+Software that is not necessary for the functioning of the hardware but may be loaded onto it, or be used by another device to communicate with it is licensed under the permissive Apache 2.0 unless another open source license is used.
 We recommend placing a TXT file in the root of the repository, by the repository owner, with this license in it.